albertokabore/datafun-06-eda/README.md

 ## ALBERT KABORE
 Introduction
-The Iris dataset is a classic dataset in the field of machine learning and statistics, containing measurements of sepal length, sepal width, petal length, and petal width for three species of iris flowers: Setosa, Versicolor, and Virginica.
-Our goal is to explore and understand the relationships between these measurements and how they vary across different species.
+In this exploratory Data analysis, we examine a dataset featuring measurements of three penguin species: Adelie, Chinstrap, and Gentoo.
+The dataset includes features such as bill length, bill depth, flipper length, body mass, and the island of observation.
+Through exploratory Data analysis, we aim to uncover insights about these species.

 ## Specification for Project 6 EDA Notebook
 ## Overview